The British National (Overseas) (BN(O)) Visa gives applicants a generic right to work in the UK.

 As part of the application, applicants might need to go to attend a biometric information (fingerprints and a photo) appointment for £19.20.

-Applicants and their families will also have to pay the Immigration Health Surcharge (IHS), which is currently set at £624 per year for adults.
-Therefore, the IHS would cost £1,560 if staying for two years and six months, or £3,120 if staying for five years.
+The Immigration Health Surcharge increased from £624 to £1,035 on 6 February 2024.
+Applicants and their families will also have to pay the Immigration Health Surcharge (IHS).
+Therefore, the IHS would cost £2,587.50 if staying for two years and six months, or £5,175 if staying for five years, for adults.
+The cost for children under 18 is cheaper.
+More information on how much it costs is available on the GOV.UK website.

 On entry, there will be no English language requirement.
 However, applicants must demonstrate a commitment to learn English in the UK and require a good knowledge of the English language if they choose later to make an application for settled status (indefinite leave to remain) after five years.
 To work in an NHS skilled role, applicants will also have to meet the English language requirements of the relevant regulator, such as the Nursing and Midwifery Council (NMC) or the General Medical Council (GMC).